keatonelvins/keatonelvins.github.io/_posts/2024-11-28-on-entertainment.md

 I read something interesting the other day:

-> _"It is well known that since about Isaac Newton's time (1642-1727) knowledge of the type we are concerned with has about doubled every 17 years...
-This doubling is not just in theorems of mathematics and technical results, but in musical recordings of Beethoven's Ninth, of where to go skiing, of TV programs to watch or not to watch."_
+> "It is well known that since about Isaac Newton's time (1642-1727) knowledge of the type we are concerned with has about doubled every 17 years...
+This doubling is not just in theorems of mathematics and technical results, but in musical recordings of Beethoven's Ninth, of where to go skiing, of TV programs to watch or not to watch." <cite>[^1]</cite>

->
-> -- Richard Hamming, early 90's
+> <author>Richard Hamming, early 90's</author>

 I couldn't find any numbers on our current doubling rate other than some sketchy citations (lots of claims of **12 months** with references to IBM and the "Fuller Curve" with no source!!).
 But let's assume it has increased, and that the half-life of knowledge (Hamming provides 15 years) is also increasing.